Troubleshooting

 Pass the index of the assistant message you want to replace, not the user message.

-Current scope is messages, status/loading/error, tool calls, state/custom events, reasoning messages, message snapshots, and citations from state.
+Current scope is messages, status/loading/error, tool calls, state/custom events, reasoning messages, message snapshots, interrupts from CUSTOM on_interrupt events, subagent/activity progress from ACTIVITY_* events, and citations from state.

-Use @ngaf/langgraph for the richer LangGraph-specific surface, or write a custom adapter against the @ngaf/chat Agent contract if you need AG-UI plus product-specific behavior.
+Use @threadplane/langgraph if you need LangGraph Platform thread history APIs, or write a custom adapter against the @threadplane/chat Agent contract if you need AG-UI plus product-specific behavior.

 #Isolate with FakeAgent